 If you do need an adapter, there are many different adapter systems on the market.
 Included in these adapter systems are:

 - Kwik Connect Systems by Anco

 - Swift Adapter

 Just like with any product or tool, if you take care of it, it will perform better and last a lot longer than if you just leave them to their own devices.
 The care and maintenance of your windshield wiper blades is very simple.

-It starts with washing them off whenever you wash your vehicle.
+It starts by washing them off whenever you wash your vehicle.
 Lift the blades up and wipe them down with a soft rag to remove all the dirt and grime that accumulates on them from cleaning your windshield.
-Also wipe the blades off whenever you wash your windshield as well.
+Also, wipe the blades off whenever you wash your windshield as well.
 It just takes a few seconds to do and it makes a big difference.

 How Often Should You Replace Your Wiper Blades

 There are a few different ways that a vehicle owner can tell when the blades need to be replaced.
 None of these ways are difficult to discern and there is no special knowledge or equipment that is required to see if you need a new set.

 - The wipers squeak, scrape or scratch the glass when they are turned on

 - They leave streaks.
 Streaks are caused by the dry rubber that may have cracked and hardened and also can be caused by foreign substances that are on the blade from the road.
 This is why wiping the blade off can help extend the life of the blades.